 Mikaela Grönholm currently works with immunotherapy for cancer at the Faculty of Pharmacy, University of Helsinki, but has previously investigated the role of the cell cytoskeleton in migration and signaling, and the molecular mechanisms of Z-disc proteins in skeletal muscle.
 She has been involved in the research of this group since 2010, providing help with technical and research questions related to the biochemical and cellular properties of nebulin and its associated proteins, and as a co-supervisor of two PhD students.

-Currently a visiting scientist at Julien Ochala's lab, Copenhagen
+Currently a Postdoctoral Fellow at Julien Ochala's lab, University of Copenhagen

 After graduating from the University of Helsinki in 2009 with a Master's degree in Human Genetics, Jenni Laitila has studied nebulin genetics and function in the Wallgren-Pettersson/Pelin lab and the Laing/Nowak lab in Perth, Western Australia.
 She has studied the expression of nebulin RNA in diverse muscles, interactions of the enormous nebulin protein, and effects of mutations in a novel disease model she characterised in Australia as part of her PhD.
 In September 2019, she defended her Doctoral Dissertation based on her studies of nebulin-related nemaline myopathy.
 In her postdoc project, she will continue elucidating the various aspects of muscle function in health and disease in Professor Julien Ochala's lab in Copenhagen.